soxueren/atsd/integration/tableau/examples/sum(export)-sum(import)_by_year.md

 ## Steps

 - Specify at least time/datetime and entity in INNER/FULL OUTER join
-- Drag-and-drop _Datetime_ onto the column field
+- Drag-and-drop _Datetime_ in to the column field
 - Rename both _Value_ to 'Export Value' and 'Import Value'
 - Copy: `SUM([Export Value]) - SUM([Import Value])` > double click on the rows field > paste > **Enter**